-The River merges with the Ganges after flowing for 225 miles (360 kilometers).
-The river does not have any tributaries or distributaries.
-In Bangladesh, the river flows for thirty-six kilometers.
-The river is mainly fed by the monsoons and sometimes causes floods.
+The Mahananda river is mainly fed by the monsoons and sometimes causes floods.
 The river has a low water level during the summers or winters.
-Siliguri and Malda in West Bengal in India are situated on the bank of this river.
+Siliguri and Malda in the state of West Bengal in India are situated on the bank of this river.